airman416/23f-project-boilerplate/README.md

 Within these packages, the code exists that handles all the routes for the personas.
 A detailed REST API matrix of all the routes that exist in the project lies on pages 14-15 of the project document.

+The secrets package contains a simple read me documenting how someone would need to run the docker configurations using the required txt files based on the project.